epurdom/clusterExperiment/README.md

 ## Status

-Below are the status checks.
+Below are status checks for the package.
 Note that occassionally errors do not appear here immediately.
 Clicking on the link will give you the most up-to-date status.

 | Resource:     |  Travis CI   |
 | ------------- | ------------ |